pschachte/wybe/src/README.md

   1. Traverse all recorded type submodules in the module list finding all type dependencies; topologically sort them and identify SCCs.
-For each SCC: determine type representation for all constructors, and generate and normalise all constructor, accessor, mutator, and utility functions.
+For each SCC:

+       1. Determine the type representation for all constructors.

-     Record the primitive representation of the type.
+       2. Record the primitive representation of the type.

+       3. Generate and record all constructor, accessor, mutator, and utility procs.

      This is handled in the Normalise module.

   2. Check all resource imports and exports.
 (Resources)